arturoherrero/sparky/README.md

 ### ▁▂▃▅▂▇ in your shell.
 Groovy flavoured!

 Generates sparklines for a set of data.

-An alternative implementation for **[spark]** powered by Groovy.
+An alternative implementation of **[spark]** powered by Groovy.

-sparky takes a comma-separated list of data and then prints a sparkline out of it.
+**sparky** takes a comma-separated list of data and then prints a sparkline out of it.

 Examples:

-    sparky 1 5 22 13 53
+    $ sparky 1 5 22 13 53
     ===> ▁▁▃▂▇

-    sparky 0,30,55,80,33,150
+    $ sparky 0,30,55,80,33,150
     ===> ▁▂▃▅▂▇

-    sparky help
+    $ sparky help
     ===> Prints the sparky help text

 ## install

-sparky is a [Groovy script].
-We can write unix scripts with Groovy and execute them directly on the command line as if they were normal unix shell scripts.
-Providing you have installed the [Groovy binary distribution] and `groovy` is on your `$PATH`.
+**sparky** is a [Groovy script].
+We can write Unix scripts with Groovy and execute them directly on the command line as if they were normal Unix shell scripts.
+You need to install the [Groovy binary distribution] and `groovy` is on your `$PATH`.
 Then to run the script from the command line, drop it somewhere and make sure it's added to your `$PATH`.

 ## usage